-2 The original PLP Rules did not explicitly allow delegation, but the Board approved an amendment, approved by the Supreme Court, that allows delegation with wording similar to that used in the proposed SPPE Rules.
+2 The original PLP Rules did not explicitly allow delegation, but the Board approved an amendment, approved by the Supreme Court, which allows delegation with wording similar to that used in the proposed SPPE Rules.

-The Task Force Report stressed the importance of allowing Provisional Licensees to have more than one Supervising Attorney.
-This rule explicitly authorizes Licensees to have two concurrent Supervising Attorneys, while the rules in Section 15 provide for multiple Supervising Attorneys over time.
+Supervising Attorneys, while the rules in Section 15 provide for multiple Supervising Attorneys over time.